 One nearly-inevitable part of being a teenager is dating — and having a celebrity crush.
 Kim said she’s a big fan of Riverdale star Cole Sprouse.
 But in her real world, Kim did have a boyfriend for a long time.
 About a year and a half ago, she began dating another professional snowboarder.
 The two found time to see one another in between their crazy schedules.

-Dating for a year and half is a long time for a 17-year-old, but Kim decided to break it off with her boyfriend right before the 2018 Olympics.
+Dating for a year and half is a long time for a young adult, but Kim decided to break it off with her boyfriend right before the 2018 Olympics.

 Next: Here’s why Kim called it quits with her boyfriend.